progressdb/ProgressDB/README.md

 ## Why ProgressDB?

-ProgressDB is built specifically for chat threads and makes common chat workflows & workloads simple and fast:
+ProgressDB is purpose-built for chat applications, streamlining common workflows and performance requirements:

-- Start a thread by sending a message — the database will auto-create the thread for you.
+- **Message lifecycle management** — Built-in versioning, edits, and soft-deletes
-- Built-in message versioning, edits, replies, reactions, and soft-deletes.
+- **Optimized queries** — Fast retrieval of threaded messages and common chat patterns
-- Optimized for fast threaded message retrievals and common chat patterns.
+- **Integrated security** — Encryption and API-key based access controls
-- Straightforward encryption and API-key based access controls.
+- **Developer-friendly** — Lightweight service with simple APIs and SDKs for Python, Node, TypeScript, and React
-- Ship quickly: small service, simple APIs, and SDKs for Python, Node and frontend use.
+- **Developer Delight** — Send a message; the thread auto-creates.

-ProgressDB removes friction when building chat-first apps or features: fewer transformation layers, direct APIs for threads/messages, and tooling to get you from prototype to production faster with operational clarity.
+ProgressDB eliminates the complexity of building chat infrastructure: fewer transformation layers, direct APIs for threads and messages, and the tooling to move from prototype to production with operational confidence.

 #### Without ProgressDB, storing chat data becomes: